Technology

 The table below shows the breakdown of Economy Energy’s scores from our survey.

-Scroll down to find out how fast Economy Energy picks up the phone to its customers, compared with other energy suppliers.
-Plus, why it’s being investigation by energy regulator Ofgem.
+Scroll down to find out why Economy Energy is being investigation by energy regulator Ofgem.

 |Economy Energy survey results